 Each Senator will be allowed two absences from a Student Senate meeting per quarter, and two absences from an assigned Committee per quarter.

-Following a third absence, the Student Senator must meet with the Senate Pro-Tempore and the Assistant Director for Student Representation and Governance, and discuss appropriate consequences, including but not limited to;
+Following a third absence, the Student Senator must meet with the Senate Pro-Tempore and the Student Representation and Governance Advisor, and discuss appropriate consequences, including but not limited to;

 a.
 Additional committee assignments.